rioter00/MAGD487/PortfolioCreationAssignment.md

 * * *

 <a name="part2"></a>
-# Part Two: Portfolio Revisions 150 points
+# Part Two: Portfolio Revisions - 150 points - Due 3/19

 ## Process
 #### The second half of the semester, as you work on portfolio-expanding content, you will make adjustments to your portfolio.